noaillypau/calisthenics_evaluator_android/README.md

 # calisthenics_evaluator_android

 This is a small android app that consist on an evaluator of calisthenics mouvement. \
-When a picture is selected, by clicking on `evaluate`, a deep learning model is run on few rotation of the image. \
+When a picture is selected, by clicking on `evaluate`, a trained deep learning model is run on few rotation of the image. \
 Then we take the rotation that gives the best detection of the body parts (head, arms, hips, legs). \
 We extract center of gravity for each ones and apply deterministic rules to detect the name of the movement. \
 We then calculate some quality metrics such as body alignement (alignement of the center of gravity for head, hips and legs), as weel as parallelism (body parallel to the ground).